-ESOL - RS
+ESOL - Rising Scholars

-English for Speakers of Other Languages—Rising Scholars is for students entering grades 7–9
+English for Speakers of Other Languages—Rising Scholars

 June 27 to August 1, 2020.

-Each ESOL class averages 10 students, and most have two teachers: the lead teacher brings experience at the secondary or college level, thorough knowledge of the subject, and the ability to work well with middle- and high-school students; the teaching intern is a college senior or recent graduate who knows the field and has demonstrated an interest in teaching.
+Each ESOL class has an average of 10 students, and most have two teachers.
+The “lead teacher” has experience at the high-school or college level, a thorough knowledge of the subject, and the ability to work well students your age.
+The “teaching intern” is a college senior or recent graduate who knows the field and has demonstrated an interest in teaching.

 You’ll also enjoy many class trips to nearby points of interest where you can learn about local and U.S. culture, and practice speaking English outside of the classroom.
 And all ESOL students take special off-campus “field trips” together, for more fun learning experiences.